ebureauet/frontend-framework/docs/workingwithhtml.md

 ## Advanced

+Now, let's take it a little bit further by doing some cool stuff we can never dreamed of doing when editing html in traditional way.

 ### Use Variables

 The '@@include()' directive can also accept secondary parameter for variables, you can put in a 'list map' which is like an array variable or json that has 'key':'value' pairs as items.
 Here is the most basic usage of a variable: